Sarah ElliottTeam & Merchandise

 Jo HowseChair Person & Show Jump Chef d Equip

-Jo fits her riding around working for NAF as an Area Sales Manager, running Knappside Stud, as well as fitting in some time for her husband Simon, and Jack Russell Lola.
+Jo fits her riding around working for NAF as an Area Sales Manager, running Knappside Stud, as well as fitting in some time for her husband Simon, and Jack Russell’s Lola and Twig.

 The stud keeps Jo busy with both her own horses and ponies and the young stock and foaling liveries.
 Jo mainly rides Mylee, and although mostly rides for fun, hacking around the local roads and tracks, she does still attend some clinics and loves going to camp each year.

 Jo was part of the original team who created Wessex Gold, taking the club to BRC affiliation.
-Jo has taken the role of Chairperson for Wessex Gold RC since its conception and takes the responsibility for the show jumping teams.
+Jo has taken the role of Chairperson for Wessex Gold RC since its conception and takes the responsibility for the show jumping teams, and any other jobs which need doing.